HomeBlog Home

 Fifth Step

 Once the ideal temperature is reached, the hot water exits the water heater and is sent to the faucets.
-In the gas water heaters, any gases left from the combustion process are expelled through the exhaust vent.
+In the gas water heaters, any gases left from combustion are expelled through the exhaust vent.

 Sixth Step